bevyengine/rfcs/rfcs/53-consistent-hierarchy.md

 add/remove/changed hooks.
 This is currently mitigatable via documentation, but a complete solution prevents users from breaking the invariant in the first place.

+### Dedicated RectTransform and Transform2D systems
+Transform/GlobalTransform is not particularly well suited for encoding the hierarchy of UIs and 2D-only scenes.
+By splitting out the hierarchy from the exsisting transform system, dedicated transform types and systems for these two different types of hierarchies.
+This could also enable further parallelism by allowing each transform system to independently handle propagation.

 ### Multiple Hierarchies via Type Markers
 It may be possible to include type markers as a part of the hierarchy components to differentiate multiple hierachies from each other.
 This would allow an entity